All Episodes

 What are they saying now?

-The business leaders, business executives, they're in the they're in business to make a profit.
+And these are the guys that know that business leaders, business executives, they're in business to make a profit.

 They create goods and services that people want, need, and desire.

-And when their costs go up, when raw material costs go up, when fuel costs go up, well, they they end up passing that higher cost on to we the people, the consumer.
+And when their costs go up, when raw material costs go up, when fuel costs go up, well, they end up passing that higher cost on to we, the people, the consumer.

 You know, they're the ones that set the prices on what their businesses sell.